RobelGiday/game_sales/README.md

 ### Sales Over Time
 - Sharp rise from 1990 (6M) to 2010 (538M), peaking in 2010.
 - Steep decline post-2010, dropping to just 3M by 2020.
+This aligns with the rise of mobile gaming, free to play games with in game purchases, digital downloads and subscription models like Game Pass and PS Plus.

 ### Genre & Console Breakdown
 - Sports and Shooter genres dominate, especially on PS2, X360, and PS3.
 - PS2 leads in Sports (266.38M, 22.45%), while X360 leads in Shooter (231.35M, 23.24%).
 - Wii excels in Misc genre, likely due to family-friendly titles.
+- Game developers should choose console platforms based on genre of the game.
+Console manufactures can use genre strengths to shape exclusives and partnerships with game developer to develop better consoles.

 ### Regional Sales Patterns
 - North America dominates sales for most titles, especially Call of Duty and GTA franchises.
 - Japan consistently shows low sales, even for global hits like GTA V (only 1.66M).
 - EU & Africa rival North America in sales for top titles like GTA V (28.14M vs. 26.19M).
 - Rest of World contributes moderately, with GTA V again leading (8.32M).
 - North American, Europe and Africa contibute the majority of sales while Japan consistently shows low sales for Western titles.
-Therefore werstern publishers may deprioritse marketing efforts toward Japan unless the genre aligns with preference of RPG, Nintendo titles.
+Therefore werstern publishers may deprioritse marketing efforts toward Japan unless the genre aligns with Japanese preference of RPG, Nintendo titles.